DPBayes/d3p/README.md

 DP-VI relies on uniform sampling of random minibatches for each update step to guarantee privacy.
 This is different from simply shuffling the data set and taking consecutive batches from it, as is often done in machine learning.

-`d3p` implements a high-performant GPU-optimised minibatch sampling routine in `d3p.minibatch.subsample_batchify_data`.
+`d3p` implements a high-performant GPU-optimised minibatch sampling routine in `d3p.minibatch.subsample_batchify_data` for sampling without replacement.
 It accepts the data set and a minibatch size (or, equivalently, a subsampling ratio) and returns functions `batchify_init` and `batchify_sample` which initialise a batchifier state from a `rng_key` and sample a random minibatch given the batchifier state respectively.
+Similarly, `d3p.minibatch.poisson_batchify_data` implements Poisson subsampling of batches given a sampling probability `q`.
+For architectural reasons, `poisson_batchify_data` always returns a (padded) array of a fixed maximum batch size and indicates the padded entries in a Boolean mask which is also returned alongside each batch.

 ### Requirements for Model Implementation
 `d3p.svi.DPSVI` only requires the `model` function to be properly setup for minibatches of independent data.
 This